mileweb/docs-content-cdn/docs/edge-logic/supported-directives.md

 **Default:** `-` <br/>
 **Contexts:** server, location

 Overrides the main "Sample Rate" specified for the [Real-Time Log](/docs/portal/edge-configurations/creating-property#real-time-log). `factor` can be an integer in [0, 65535] or an empty string.
 A variable is also supported.
-A value of 0 disables the logging; 1 means do not downsample; N means one log entry for every N requests.
-A empty string means do not override the main setting.
-Any invalid value results in a factor of 100.
+A value of 0 disables the logging; 1 means do not downsample; N>1 means one log entry for every N requests.
+An empty string means do not override the main setting.
+An invalid value in the variable results in a factor of 100.

 ### [`return`](http://nginx.org/en/docs/http/ngx_http_rewrite_module.html#return)